20kdc/OC-KittenOS/README.md

 The installer is split into a generic TAR extractor frontend `insthead.lua` and a replacable compression backend (written in by relevant tools - in current versions, `heroes.lua` is where it starts).

 There was more details on this but the details changed.

-## License

-    This is released into the public domain.
-    No warranty is provided, implied or otherwise.